65 Rare Baby Boy Names for a Truly Unique Choice

 Name recognition is largely due to singer Elvis Presley, but it’s a unique choice for a boy’s name as well.
 From English origins, it means “the priest’s field.”

-With Japanese roots, this name means “lotus” and is a poetic option.
+With Japanese roots, this strong and handsome boy name means “lotus” and is a poetic option.
 It’s popular in Japan but would be a rare choice in English-speaking countries.
 Could be a great choice if you’re a Star Wars fan and loved the most recent trilogy with Kylo Ren.

 This English name is more often a surname than a first name, but that’s what makes it a unique choice for a boy.
 It refers to someone who lived on a ridge or in the village of Ridge in Hampshire, England.